gardenlinux/gardenlinux/docs/how-to/installation/on-premises/iso.md

 1. Detects that the ISO has the [`_autoinstall`](/reference/features/_autoinstall) feature by reading the `.requirements` file
 2. Creates a virtual disk (`/dev/vda` in QEMU)
 3. Boots the ISO — the `gl-autoinstall.service` runs automatically and installs to `/dev/vda`
-4. Waits for installation to complete and system to power off
+4. Waits for installation to complete and system to reboot
 5. Starts a second QEMU instance booting from the installed disk
 6. Runs the test suite on the installed system